Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Discretization of the continuous PDFs

-The soil moisture discretization, $\mathbf{\overline{s}}_m$, corresponded to the 0.05, 0.25, 0.5, 0.75, and 0.95 quantiles across 23 watersheds.
-The associated probability weight, $w_m$, was obtained as the average of the 23 watershed-specific probability weights for each quantile.
-Within each watershed, the integration bin limits were selected such that the quantile values represented an average over each bin.
+The antecedent hydrologic conditions, $\overline{\mathbf{s}}_m$, were represented by five soil-moisture states corresponding to the 0.05, 0.25, 0.50, 0.75, and 0.95 quantiles across the 23 modeled watersheds.
+The probability weight, $\omega_m$, for each state was obtained by averaging the watershed-specific probabilities associated with the corresponding quantile, where the integration limits were selected so that each quantile represented the average soil-moisture condition over its probability interval.

-For each combination of JPM storm and soil moisture condition, 100 realizations of the spatiotemporally varying rainfall field were generated.
-The rainfall field, \( r(t) \), was derived from the IPET rainfall field of the \( i \)-th JPM storm, denoted as \( \overline{r}(t) \), and modified by a bias-correction function, \( h[\cdot] \), followed by attenuation using a spatially invariant multiplicative factor, \( \epsilon_j \), sampled via Monte Carlo simulation.
-Given that this factor was sampled 100 times, each realization was assigned a probability weight of \( \frac{1}{100} \).
-Testing confirmed that 100 realizations per JPM storm and soil moisture condition adequately captured rainfall variability.
+For each combination of JPM storm and antecedent soil-moisture condition, 100 realizations of the spatiotemporally varying rainfall field were generated.
+Each rainfall field was derived from the IPET rainfall associated with the corresponding JPM storm, $\overline{r}(t)$, modified by the bias-correction function $h[\cdot]$, and scaled by the stochastic attenuation factor $\epsilon_j$ sampled through Monte Carlo simulation.
+Because the attenuation factor was sampled 100 times, each rainfall realization was assigned an equal probability of $1/100$.